Alex-Padron/personal-projects/pub-sub/README.md

 of as a stream.

 ###
+keep working on consistency tests
-add authentication for publishers (master signs that the given publisher is the correct one) add close methods for subscriber
+-for master, add remove/get_paths_under, and other messages to consistency add authentication for publishers (master signs that the given publisher is the correct one) add close methods for subscriber